dtklinh/Protein-Rigid-Domains-Estimation/README.md

                 The default value is 1.0
             rigidity_threshold: a RMSD threshold to decide if this domain is rigid Default value is 3.5 (in Angstrong)

-    # Then, we run the algorithm
-    # Method 1: given the list of PDBIDs
-    PredLabels = RDF.segment_by_PDBIDs(Lst_PDBs=['1ake_A', '4ake_A'])
-        # parameter: Lst_PDBs: a list contains all PDBIDs and their chainID
-    # Method 2: given a path to PDB file.
-        This file contains all models of a protein chain.
-An example could be found at file 'adk.pdb' PredLabels = RDF.segment_by_PDBFile(Path2PDBFile='test/data/adk.pdb',PDBID='ADK',ChainID='A')
-        # parameters:
-            Path2PDBFile: a path 2 PDB file
-            PDBID: any string (not important to the algorithm)
-            ChainID: Chain ID of a protein
-    # Method 3: given a path to VMD-like xyz format file
-    PredLabels = rf.segment_by_xyzFormat('test/data/lysozyme.xyz')
-    # Notice: when two or more protein conformations have different size,
-        we use Clustal Omega to allign those sequences
-    # An example of how to use the software could be found at mainPackage/main.py
+    # An example of how to use the software could be found at test/
-    # Hint: clone this project, open with Pycharm and run file mainPackage/main.py
-        to have the impression how this algorithm works

 Protein-Rigid-Domains-Estimation is open source and distributed under OSI-approved MIT license. ::